BootGen/BootGen/README.md

 }
 ```

-For this example an appllication with two entity classes `User` and `Pet` will be created.
+For this example, an appllication with two entity classes `User` and `Pet` will be created.
 The database will be seeded with entities for Jon, Garfield and Odie.
 [Try it online!](https://bootgen.com/editor)

 #### JSON conventions
    * Property and class names should be camelCase.